 Floyd Mayweather’s house in Beverly Hills is an impressive 15,096 square feet and was originally built back in 1992, but was overhauled by famed developer Nile Niami in 2015.

 The outside features a stunning white exterior with a French modern design.
 And what French designed home is complete without french doors?
 Well, this one has 10 sets of them!
-There is a peaceful outdoor pool which is accompanied by surrounding black and white marble, sun loungers, large sofa area with a central fireplace and of course, a pool house.
+There is a peaceful outdoor pool which is accompanied by surrounding black and white marble, sun loungers, a large sofa area with a central fireplace and of course, a pool house.

 The home has six bedrooms and ten bathrooms, an exceptionally spacious living area which is open and airy and complete with white and black furniture, wooden floors and indoor plants.